nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 # Tutorial Contents
 > This tutorial is a primer for those who are interested in contributing to open-source projects.
 It may also be useful for active contributors who were always curious about advanced topics.
 And finally, because licensing can be very contentious, this is also a text for those who want to engage in a discussion about open-source.
 Although we are using specific examples from the "Quasar Framework", the issues herein are relevant across the spectrum of open-source software development.
 >
-> Our hope is that you will gain deeper insight into all of the great things (and potential pitfalls) surrounding licenses in the world of open-source.
+> Our hope is that you will gain deeper insight into all of the great things (and potential pitfalls) surrounding licenses in the world of open-source software.
 The Introduction is a great place to start, as it defines some of the terms this tutorial will constantly return to.
 It will also teach you about some simple methods for making sure that your contributions are compliant with the licensing scheme taken by the project you are working with.
 Then, it begins a discussion about you, the contributor, and the rights and responsibilities that you have.
 Finally, it will go into depth about various domains of licensing, including code, copy, design and fonts.

 ## Preface
 > Some software has source code that only the person, team, or organization who created it—and maintains exclusive control over it—can modify.
 People call this kind of software "proprietary" or "closed source" software.